 courtesy of National Geographic and www.hdwallpaper.com.

 Mountain lions possibly migrated across the Bering Strait from Asia approximately 8.5 to 8 million years ago.
 The mountain lion is a solitary, nocturnal animal who pursues a wide range of prey from insects up to ungulates weighing over 1000 lbs.The mountain lion's lean and wiry physique gives it great leaping and short-sprint capabilities.
-The mountain lion can leap vertically 18 feet in one bound and jump horizontally 40 to 45 feet.
-The mountain lion's top running speed is between 40 to 50 miles per hour.
-Evolution has been kind to the mountain lion, creating the near-perfect predator.
+The mountain lion can vertically leap 18 feet in one bound and jump horizontally 40 to 45 feet.
+The mountain lion's top speed is between 40 to 50 miles per hour.
+Evolution was kind to the mountain lion, creating a near-perfect predator.

 |Figure 6.
 Photo courtesy of www.fineartamerica.com|

-So, which one of these two predators did I use in Shadows on the Trail?
-Sorry, you will just have to just read the book and find out!
+Which one of these two predators above did I use in the Shadows on the Trail?
+Sorry, you will just have to read the book to find that out!
 Which predator would you have used and why?